"OLD BALDY" LIGHTHOUSE

 The fee to climb the lighthouse goes entirely for lighthouse maintenance and restoration efforts by the OBF.
 The Foundation offers an attractive package for touring the island and lighthouse.

-Passenger-only ferries to Bald Head Island depart from historic Southport, a quaint riverside town full of interesting places to shop, dine, and explore history.
-An impressive Southport Museum and Visitors Center is located at Ft.
-Johnston.
+Passenger-only ferries to Bald Head Island depart from historic Southport, a quaint riverside town full of interesting places to shop, dine, and explore history, as well as the impressive Southport Maritime Museum.
 Not too far away is Caswell Beach, home of the Oak Island Light Station.

 There are no cars allowed on Bald Head Island, hence all of the ferries are passenger only.
 Transportation on the island is by walking, by rental bicycles, or by rental golf carts.
 More information can be found at the Bald Head Island Transportation website.